-You want the lowest APR possible.
+You want to obtain the lowest possible APR.

-And, you can ask for it.
+And, you can request it.

-1. Collect Different Card
+1. Collect Different Card Offers

 If you are among the millions who receive 0% credit card offers in their mailbox, be thankful.